Matthew-Hsu/PiPass/README.md

 <b>The PiPass Dashboard</b>

 The PiPass Dashboard can be accessed on a device on your network by typing in your Raspberry Pi's IP address on your computer's or mobile device's browser.
-Most of what you need can be accessed through the Dashboard.
-However, if you want to customize PiPass, you'll have to edit some files manually.
+Most of what you need can be accessed through the Dashboard, including the ability to configure PiPass.
+However, the adding/editing of accepted 3DS MAC addresses still requires a manual edit through the Raspberry Pi console.

 <b>PiPass Command</b>